-At Nomadis Inc., we are committed to providing our clients with exceptional service.
-As providing this service involves the collection, use and disclosure of some personal information about our clients protecting their personal information is one of our highest priorities.
+At Nomadis, we are committed to providing our clients and users with exceptional service.
+As providing this service involves the collection, use, transfer, and disclosure of some personal information about our clients and users, protecting their personal information is one of our highest priorities.

-We will inform our clients of why and how we collect, use and disclose their personal information, obtain their consent where required, and only handle their personal information in a manner that a reasonable person would consider appropriate in the circumstances.
+We will inform our clients and users of why and how we collect, use, transfer and disclose their personal information, obtain their consent where required, and only handle their personal information in a manner that a reasonable person would consider appropriate in the circumstances.

-This Personal Information Protection Policy, outlines the principles and practices we will follow in protecting clients’ personal information.
-Our privacy commitment includes ensuring the accuracy, confidentiality, and security of our clients’ personal information and allowing our clients to request access to, and correction of, their personal information.
+This Personal Information Protection Policy outlines the principles and practices we will follow in protecting personal information of our clients and users.
+Our privacy commitment includes ensuring the confidentiality and security of the personal information we collect and allowing our clients and users to , correction of, or deletion by obfuscation of their personal information.

 1.1 Unless the purposes for collecting personal information are obvious and the client voluntarily provides his or her personal information for those purposes, we will communicate the purposes for which personal information is being collected, either orally or in writing, before or at the time of collection.

-1.2 We will only collect client information that is necessary to fulfill the following purposes:
+1.2 We will only collect information that is necessary to fulfill the following purposes:

 2.1 We will obtain client consent to collect, use or disclose personal information (except where, as noted below, we are authorized to do so without consent).

-2.2 Consent can be provided orally, in writing, electronically, through an authorized representative or it can be implied where the purpose for collecting using or disclosing the personal information would be considered obvious and the client voluntarily provides personal information for that purpose.
+2.2 Consent can be provided electronically, by the user or by proxy through an authorized representative, or it can be implied where the purpose for collecting, using or disclosing the personal information would be considered obvious and the client voluntarily provides personal information for that purpose.

-2.3 Consent may also be implied where a client is given notice and a reasonable opportunity to opt-out of his or her personal information being used for mail-outs, the marketing of new services or products, fundraising and the client does not opt-out.
+2.3 Consent may also be implied where a Client or User is given notice and a reasonable opportunity to opt-out of his or her personal information being used in providing the Services, or for informative communications such as the marketing of new services or products, and the client does not opt-out.

 2.4 Subject to certain exceptions (e.g., the personal information is necessary to provide the service or product, or the withdrawal of consent would frustrate the performance of a legal obligation), clients can withhold or withdraw their consent for Nomadis Inc. to use their personal information in certain ways.
 A client’s decision to withhold or withdraw their consent to certain uses of personal information may restrict our ability to provide a particular service or product.
 If so, we will explain the situation to assist the client, in making the decision.

-2.5 We may collect, use or disclose personal information without the client’s knowledge or consent in the following limited circumstances:
+2.5 We may collect, use or disclose personal information without the knowledge or consent of the client or user, in the following limited circumstances:

-3.2 We will not use or disclose client, customer, member personal information for any additional purpose unless we obtain consent to do so.
+3.2 We will not use or disclose client or user personal information for any additional purpose, unless we obtain consent to do so.

-3.3 We will not sell client lists or personal information to other parties [unless we have consent to do so].
+3.3 We will never sell personal information to other parties.

 4.1 If we use client personal information to make a decision that directly affects the client we will retain that personal information for at least one year so that the client, customer, member has a reasonable opportunity to request access to it.